Ch-parimalajyothika/Todo-app/README.md

 # 📋 To-Do List App

-A simple and interactive task tracker where users can add, mark, and delete tasks in real time.
+A simple and responsive task manager built using HTML, CSS, and JavaScript.
+Users can add, complete, and delete tasks with smooth light/dark mode switching.
+Tasks are saved locally in the browser using `localStorage`.
-This project was developed to understand DOM manipulation and build dynamic web pages using JavaScript.

 ---

-## 📌 What It Does
+## ✨ Features

-- ➕ Add new tasks
+- ➕ Add tasks
 - ✅ Mark tasks as completed
 - 🗑️ Delete tasks
 - 🌗 Toggle between Light & Dark mode
-- 💾 Save tasks locally in the browser using localStorage
+- 💾 Saves tasks locally using `localStorage`

 ---

+## 📌 What It Does

+A basic task tracker where users can manage their daily goals.
+Built to explore JavaScript-based interactivity and DOM manipulation.

+---

 ## ⚙️ How It Works

-- **HTML/CSS** were used to design the interface
+- **HTML/CSS** build the UI layout and style
 - **JavaScript** handles:
-  - User actions (event handling)
-  - Adding/removing tasks dynamically
+  - Task creation and deletion
+  - Theme toggle
+  - Real-time updates
-  - Saving data using `localStorage`
+  - Data storage using localStorage (no backend)

-> A backend can be connected in future to store tasks online.

 ---